willmcgugan/textual-markdown/README.md

 This project is an experiment to see how far I could take the idea of a "Markdown browser" in the terminal, using the [Textual](https://github.com/Textualize/textual) framework.

-Markdown in the terminal is not unusual, [Rich](https://github.com/Textualize/rich) has a decent Markdown renderer, but its output is essentially static.
-Textual Markdown creates a more dynamic Markdown document you can interact with: there are working links, srollablr code fences, and tables.
+Markdown in the terminal is not unusual.
+[Rich](https://github.com/Textualize/rich) has a decent Markdown renderer, but its output is essentially static.
+Textual Markdown creates a more dynamic Markdown document you can interact with: there are working links, code fences with scrollbars, and tables.

-Links must be relative only and on the filesystem for now.
+Links must be relative and on the filesystem for now.
 These could be made to load from the network for a more browser like experience.
 It is also relatively easy to intercept links and handle them programatically.
 Opening up custom hypertext like applications.

 And finally, there is a TOC (Table Of Contents) extracted from the Markdown, which can be used to navigate the document.